 Brown’s Hollow was a new destination and fried ribs was a new recipe, but both proved to be good choices.
 We also enjoyed the chilly weather, with lows in the 20s and a dusting of snow.
 The cold seemed like an invitation to shamelessly consume a lot of calories, a task that we took very seriously.

-Adventures with KB, a great friend for nearly 30 years, are always fun, and this one was no exception.
+Adventures with KB, a great friend for nearly 30 years, are always fun.
 We had a nice hike, we stayed warm enough, we shared a lot of laughs, and we ate well.
 Sure, our pants are fitting a little tighter, but isn’t that the point? (ok, don’t answer that).